jdlawrence/similarMedicationSearch/README.md

 ```
 $ npm run start-dev
 ```
+### Further Information:

-This utlizes the RxNorm API.
+This utlizes the [RxNorm API](https://rxnav.nlm.nih.gov/RxNormAPIREST.html#label:functions).
 Here's a screenshot of what it looks like:

 ![Similar Medication Search](./screenshot.png)